Custom API Blocks

 API Endpoint Structure

-To use a Custom API Block, your API needs to provide two things:
+To use a Custom API Block, your API needs to provide two endpoints (feeds and items) and may optionally provide a third one for categories.

 1. Feeds Endpoint: